A Comprehensive Guide to Understand Customer Lifetime Value (CLV)

 2. Marketing Efforts

-In the realm of marketing, CLV plays a pivotal role.
+In the realm of lifecycle marketing, CLV plays a pivotal role.
 Armed with the knowledge of how much a customer is likely to spend over their entire engagement with the business, marketers can tailor their strategies for customer acquisition and retention.
 CLV data directs marketing investments toward activities that not only attract new customers but also ensure the satisfaction and loyalty of existing ones.

 3. Overall Decision-Making